ShortHills-Tech-Private-Limited/BVR_Apache2/README.md

 ### (iv). tasks:
 This directory contains the main tasks that the role performs.
 These tasks can be a combination of built-in Ansible modules and custom modules that you write yourself.

+### (v). templates:
+This directory contains templates that are used by the role to generate files that will be transferred to the remote host.
+These templates are typically Jinja2 templates that contain placeholders that will be filled in with variables at runtime.

+### (vi). vars:
+This directory contains variables that are used by the role.
+These variables can be defined in YAML files or in Python files.

+## 4. group_vars/all.yml:
+This file contains variables that will be used across all hosts in the inventory.